 About 10% of people have onychomycosis, which most often affects the toenails rather than the fingernails.
 The fungus can be acquired through contact with an infected person or contact with a surface such as a bathroom floor where the fungus is present.
-The fungus commonly occurs as part of an infection called athlete's foot (see Fungal Skin Infections: Athlete's foot).
+The fungus commonly occurs as part of an infection called athlete's foot (see see Athlete's Foot).
 Older people, people who have diabetes, and people with poor circulation to the feet are particularly prone to fungal infections.

 Infected nails have an abnormal appearance but are not itchy or painful.
 In mild infections, the nails have patches of white or yellow discoloration.
 A chalky, white scale may slowly spread beneath the nail's surface.
 In more severe infections, the nails thicken and appear deformed and discolored.
 They may detach from the nail bed.
 Usually, debris from the infected nail collects under its free edge.

 A doctor usually makes the diagnosis based on the appearance of the nails.
 To confirm the diagnosis, the doctor may need to examine a sample of the nail debris under a microscope and culture it to determine which fungus is causing the infection.